What’s At Stake

 August 2017 proved to be the unofficial date of Phase 3 in Canada’s decades-long fight against violence in the workplace: actual enforcement of workplace violence legislation.
 Ontario broke the seal by imposing what appears to be the first official fine under erstwhile Bill 168, now Section 32.0.3(4) of the Ontario OHS Act.
 The $75K fine against a hospital for failing to prevent a violent patient from stabbing a nurse with a pen has been criticized as too small.
 But the fine amount may belie its significance in ushering in a new era of enforcement.

 Of course, it’s not just Ontario.
 Addressing workplace violence has become a universal mandate in all parts of the country.
-(Click here to find out the source of that duty in your own jurisdiction.)
 As end-of-year audit season approaches, this is perfect time to ask yourself a question: Are we doing enough to prevent violence at our own workplace?

 12 Things to Check